 #2 – Losses and Expenses

 Expenses are at the core of all businesses.
-Hence, as discussed in revenue, expenses also need to be clear at the end of the year to verify the net outflow of the cash for the given period of time.
-Thus, accounts like Cost of sales account, Salaries expense account, interest expense account, Delivery expense account, Purchase account etc are the type of temporary accounts getting covered under Losses and Gains
+Hence, as discussed in revenue, expenses also need to be clear at the end of the year to verify the net outflow of the cash for the given period.
+Thus, accounts like Cost of sales account, Salaries expense account, interest expense account, Delivery expense account, Purchase account, etc. are the type of temporary accounts getting covered under Losses and Gains

 #3 – Drawing Account or Income Summary Account